DavidVargasxyz/davidvargasxyz.github.io/content/linux/Linux Kernel.md

 - contents are created and updated in memory at system boot and during runtime
 - destroyed at system shutdown
 - current state of the kernel, which includes
-	- hardware configuration and
+	- hardware configuration
-	- status information about
+	- status information
 		- processor,
 		- memory, s
 		- storage,
 		- file systems,
 		- swap,
-		- processes,
+		- processes
-		- network interfaces and
+		- network interfaces
 		- connections,
 		- routing, *
 		- etc.*